 How do I know if I am part of the settlement?

-Unless you exclude yourself (as described in response to Question 18 below), you are included in the settlement as long as you are a member of the Class.
+Unless you excluded yourself, you are included in the settlement as long as you are a member of the Class.
 Judge Kane decided that everyone who fits this description is a Class member: